vaidashi/career-development-curriculum/module_three/professional_storytelling_iii.md

 	* What’s Next: What do you hope to accomplish?
 What are you looking to gain from this experience?
 Is there a particular industry/tech stack/project you would like to be working with?

 * **Skills:** Continue to add to this area outlining your technical specialties (languages, frameworks, testing and tools).
 Ideally you want 12-20 items by the end of the program.
-	* Highlight your dev/technical skills first.
-Include any transferable skills in this section as well.
+	* Highlight your dev/technical skills here.
+Include any transferable and/or professional skills in the experience section (see below).

 * **Projects:** Follow skills with a project section that includes 2-3 of your favorite projects.
 What are you proud of?
 Show it off!
 Answer the following questions:
 	* What does your application do?
 What problem does it solve?